Marketers and business decision-makers alike understand the importance of continually building a client base.

 What is demand generation?

-When it's effective, it generates brand awareness and drives traffic to your website.
+An effective demand generation strategy heightens brand awareness and drives traffic to your website.

-It is ideal for businesses with a new or less-known offering — especially those in the B2B sectors — but any organization looking to expand its pool of potential customers can leverage this strategy.
+It is ideal for businesses with a new or less-known offering—especially those in the B2B sectors—but any organization looking to expand its pool of potential customers can leverage this strategy.

 It might sound a lot like brand awareness, but there is a key difference.